jnicho02/tapir-reports/README.md

 His software has generated over 1 million professional paid-for report documents.

 ## Why?
+This is the fifth version that i've written of this and quite frankly I would like it to be the last!
+I've thought long and hard, and this solution is stunningly short compared to the previous attempts.
+Viva ruby!

+## Why Word?
+* In a workflow where the generated document needs to remain flexible, e.g. for consultancy reports where people are going to add their freeform commentary or remove/add sections for individual reports then you can't go straight to pdf
+* I love OpenOffice.org, but my business customers do not.
+They want to use a familiar tool, and that tool is Word

+## Lean Product Development
 When you want to generate a pdf or Word document populated with data then the normal method is use of a DSL to specify it in code.
-This can cause a bottleneck at the Developer and be unfriendly to the Product Manager trying to create a report.
+This causes a bottleneck at the Developer and be unfriendly to the Product Manager trying to create a report.
 Sometimes a preferably approach is to create a template document containing markup and mash this with the data.

-This gem enables you to write standard ruby erb templating code embedded inside Word documents.
+## Don't write your own templating language
 My experience at writing document templaters has shown me that you start by inventing your own simple tagging language.
 This gets more complicated as you add more features (e.g. repeating sections)